 Too often, we try too hard to sound sophisticated and native-like, though we write more simply.
 Rather than avoiding such a path, we even try to compete against an ocean of great writers, especially the native speakers.

 True!
-We’re not as versatile and more familiar with more English words and slangs as native speakers do.
+We’re not as versatile and more familiar with more English words and slang as native speakers do.

 Consequently, content writing for non-native speakers involves a more complicated writing process.
 In most cases, we find alternative ways to stand out.